 By Julie Murphree, Arizona Farm Bureau: As you slip your favorite pair of comfortable jeans on, you probably, like most of us, take them for granted.
 A good pair of jeans is a must in our mix of clothes.

 Have you ever thought about the cotton that it takes to make those favorite jeans?
 Most of us take our cotton jeans, shirts and other unmentionables for granted too.
 Arizona agriculture grows some of the best cotton around.
-And, did you know that Arizona Farmers produce enough cotton in a year to provide us all in America with one pair of jeans each (for every man, woman and child)?
+And, did you know that Arizona Farmers produce enough cotton in a year to provide us all in America with one pair of jeans each (for every man,

 So, that leads me to wonder what else we take for granted about cotton?
 I mean, other than the stereotypical image of white fluffy cotton fields, what do most Americans know about cotton?

-In my quest to learn more about cotton, here are seven little known facts about cotton that I discovered:
+In my quest to learn more about cotton, here are seven

 - Cotton seeds are tough enough to survive travel across oceans on the wind.
 This could explain how botanists are not sure where the first cotton plants came from, and probably why similar varieties grow sometimes thousands of miles apart.
 But it does explain why the Hohokam Indian tribe was growing it thousands of years ago here in the southwest.